gpm22/ossu-projects/Mathematics for Computer Science/Unit 2 - Structures/19 - in-class problems week 8 - wed.md

   **Proof.** We prove by induction that in every simple graph, there are an even number of vertices of odd degree.

-  As which edge has 2 endpoint, each odd degree vertex will be part of even group with their adjacent vertices.
+  The sum of degree must be even and the sum of even odd numbers gives a even number, there are must exist an even number of vertices of odd degree.

 * **b)** Conclude that at a party where some people shake hands, the number of people who shake hands an odd number of times is an even number.